Burmese–Siamese War (1849–1855): Aftermath

 King Mongkut awarded the Lanna Lords with ranks and titles for their contributions in the war.
-Phraya Mahavong, the ruler of Chiangmai, was crowned as King Mahotaraprathet of Chiangmai as a tributary king by King Mongkut in 1853.
-No one had been awarded with the title of King of Chiangmai since when King Kawila was crowned as King of Chiangmai by King Rama I in 1803, Chiangmai rulers after Kawila were given the rank of Phraya.
-However, King Mahotaraprathet passed away five months later in 1854.
-Phraya Upahad Phimphisara also died in 1854.
-King Mongkut then made Phraya Burirattana, a son of King Kawila, as King Kawilorot Suriyawong the ruler of Chiangmai in 1854.
-Phraya Mongkol Vorayot, the ruler of Nan, was also promoted to Prince Chao Ananta Voraritthidet.
+Phraya Mahavong, the ruler of Chiang Mai, was crowned as King Mahotaraprathet of Chiang Mai as a tributary king by King Mongkut in July 1853.
+No one had been awarded with the title of King of Chiang Mai since when King Kawila was crowned as King of Chiang Mai by King Rama I in 1802.
+(Chiang Mai rulers after Kawila were only given the noble rank of Phraya.)
+However, King Mahotaraprathet passed away five months later in November 1853.
+Phraya Uparaj Phimphisan also died in 1856.
+King Mongkut then made Phraya Burirattana, a son of King Kawila, as King Kawilorot Suriyawong the ruler of Chiang Mai in 1856.
+Chao Phraya Mongkol Vorayot, the ruler of Nan, was also promoted to Prince Chao Ananta Voraritthidet.

-After the Burmese defeat in Third Anglo-Burmese War in 1885, Burma then came under British rule as a part of British India.
-The Shan States and Kengtung, which had been traditionally under Burmese sovereignty, also came under British domination.
-Kengtung, along with the Shan States, became princely states with nominal sovereignty under British rule.
-The Federated Shan States was created in 1922 to facilitate the transfer of Shan States to the Governor of Burma.
+Maha Khanan held the position of saopha of Kengtung for four decades from Burmese recognition in 1813 to the times of Siamese invasions in early 1850s.
+Maha Khanan of Kengtung died in 1857 and was succeeded by his son Sao Maha Pawn.